baptklein/ATMOSPHERIX_DATA_RED/README.md

       $ python read_data.py

   If you only do that however you will not have a planet in your data as GL 15A has no known transiting planets.
 You can instead add a synthetic HD 189733 with a temperature of 900K and a water VMR of 0.001 using the Jupyter notebook in Data_Simulator, that loads the Model in Data_Simulator/Model/Results/.
 Both methods (read_data or main.ipynb) will give you a pkl file to use in the following.

+  Instead of reading point 2, 3 and 4 you can also keep using the notebook until the correlation part (that does not work in the notebook).
+It uses an old version of the data pipeline but shows you graphically all the steps.

 2. Data reduction process: change parameters in "reduce_data.py" and run